gregfullard/100-days-of-code/log.md

 ### Day R2D46-49: 2020-11-23
 R2D46-49 #100DaysOfCode - Still busy migrating markdown from Ghost to Gatsby.
 About 60% done.
 In the meantime, I've decided to begin working on the content for the first post that is planned for the new Gatsby blog - A week-long public learning exercise focussed on AWS CloudFront.
 Join me at @DevSkillDojo if you're keen

+### Day R2D50-51: 2020-11-25
+R2D50-51 #100DaysOfCode - At last I've managed to convert all the old Ghost blog posts to pure markdown.
+Still not 100% happy with the styling, but it'll have to do for now.
+MVP, as they say...
+Targeting deployment to prod this Friday :)